learn-co-curriculum/ds-linear-regression-project-axi/README.md

 To start, perform a train-test split and create an initial regression model to model the `list_price` using all of your available features.

 > **Note:** In order to write the model you'll have to do some tedious manipulation of your column names.
-Statsmodels will not allow you to have spaces, apostorphe or arithmetic symbols (+) in your column names.
+Statsmodels will not allow you to have spaces, apostrophe or arithmetic symbols (+) in your column names.
 Preview them and refine them as you go.
 **If you receive an error such as "PatsyError: error tokenizing input (maybe an unclosed string?)" then you need to further preprocess your column names.**